 - 1. To elect five members of our Board of Directors; - 2.
-To ratify the appointment of the Company's independent public accountants; and - 3.
+To ratify the appointment of the Company's independent public accountants; - 3.
+To amend the Articles of Incorporation to change the name of the Company from ClearOne Communications, Inc. to ClearOne, Inc. - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.